Manmadhudu 2: Plot

 Samba Siva Rao / Sam is an aged bachelor and a perfumer by profession who lives in Portugal, creator of Gucci Bloom.
-In his youth, a breakup with Suma (Keerthy Suresh) due to the traditional harassment of his family makes him averse to the concept of marriage and pushes him to believe in flings.
-However, his family consisting of his mother (Lakshmi) and three sisters - Swarnalatha (Jhansi), Sangeetha (Devadarshini), and Swetha (Nishanthi Evani) - give an ultimatum to enter wedlock within three months.
-In order to solve the problem, Sam enters into a contract and hires a young girl named Avantika (Rakul Preet Singh) to act as his fiancé for a few weeks and ditch him on the wedding day so that his family will leave him alone.
+In his youth, a breakup with Suma due to the traditional harassment of his family makes him averse to the concept of marriage and pushes him to believe in flings.
+However, his family consisting of his mother and three sisters – Swarnalatha, Sangeetha, and Swetha – give an ultimatum to enter wedlock within three months.
+To solve the problem, Sam enters into a contract and hires a young girl named Avantika to act as his fiancé for a few weeks and ditch him on the wedding day so that his family will leave him alone.
 As Avantika, wants to adopt her deceased sister's son for which a bank balance is obligatory as per Portuguese rules, she also agrees.
 However, the situation changes when Sam's family gets emotionally closer to Avantika and even she too.
 According to the plan, Avantika absconds.
 As a result, Sam's mother collapses with a heart attack.
-To rescue her from danger, Sam again hires Avantika with Plan B: to act horribly towards the family so that they do not like her anymore.
-In that process, Avantika shifts to Sam's residence when the two start liking each other, but Sam maintains silence because of the age gap.
-A grief-stricken Avantika successfully completes their contract and takes off.
+To rescue her from danger, Sam again hires Avantika with Plan B: to act horribly toward the family so that they do not like her anymore.
+In that process, Avantika shifts to Sam's residence when the two starts liking each other, but Sam maintains silence because of the age gap.
+A grief-stricken Avantika completes their contract and takes off.
 At last, Sam stands up to his family, confesses his schemes, and expresses his love for Avantika, which she overhears and comes back.
-Finally, the movie ends on a happy note with the marriage of Sam and Avantika and the coulpe adopting Avanthika's nephew.
+Finally, the movie ends on a happy note with the marriage of Sam and Avantika and the couple adopting Avanthika's nephew.